Spectrum Financial Advice guide to Business Liability Insurance UK

 - Systemic lupus erythematosus with considerable complications

 Some critical illness polices also offer the option to include other diverse illness and conditions.
-Spectrum FA advisors can offer more detailed information on this.
+Please get in touch with Spectrum FA and we can offer more detailed information on this.

 Why is Business Loan Protection Important?

-Lenders/investors obviously must protect their own interests and make sure the loans they provide can and will be repaid – which is, of course, why they insist on loans being secured against varying individuals within a borrowing company in the first place.
+Lenders/investors must protect their own interests and make sure the loans they provide can and will be repaid – which is, of course, why they insist on loans being secured against certain individuals within a borrowing company in the first place.

 Should a guarantor become too ill to work or die, they therefore either: